ESPhoenix/drMD/README.md

   > The outputDir will be created if it does not already exist at the point of running drMD

   > :medical_symbol:
-  > Within outputDir, a directory will be created for each PDB file contained in inputDir, in this document, thesesubdirectories will be refered to as **runDirs**
+  > Within outputDir, a directory will be created for each PDB file contained in inputDir, in this document, these subdirectories will be refered to
+  > as **runDirs**

 Example pathInfo:
 ```yaml